-We are directly or indirectly subject to numerous and evolving federal, state, local and foreign laws and regulations that protect the privacy and security of personal information, such as the HIPAA, the Controlling the Assault of Non-Solicited Pornography and Marketing Act, the Telephone Protection and Electronic Protection Act of 1991, Section 5 of the Federal Trade Commission Act, the CCPA, and the CPRA that becomes effective on January 1, 2023.
+We are directly or indirectly subject to numerous and evolving federal, state, local and foreign laws and regulations that protect the privacy and security of personal information, such as HIPAA, the Controlling the Assault of Non-Solicited Pornography and Marketing Act, the Telephone Consumer Protection Act of 1991, Section 5 of the Federal Trade Commission Act, the CCPA, and the CPRA that becomes effective on January 1, 2023.
 Laws and regulations relating to privacy and data protection are continually evolving and subject to potentially differing interpretations.
 These requirements may not be harmonized, may be interpreted and applied in a manner that is inconsistent from one jurisdiction to another or may conflict with other rules or our practices.
 Our businesses' failure to comply with these laws and regulations could expose us to breach of contract claims, substantial fines, penalties and other liabilities and expenses, costs for remediation and harm to our reputation.
 Also, evolving laws and regulations in this area could restrict the ability of our customers to obtain, use or disseminate patient information, or could require us to incur significant additional costs to re-design our products to reflect these legal requirements, which could have a material adverse effect on our operations.

-In addition, the European Parliament and the Council of the European Union have adopted the GDPR, which increases privacy rights for individuals in Europe, or "Data Subjects", including individuals who are our customers, suppliers and employees.
+In addition, the European Parliament and the Council of the EU have adopted the GDPR, which increases privacy rights for individuals in the EU or EEA, or "Data Subjects", including individuals who are our customers, suppliers and employees.
 The GDPR extended the scope of responsibilities for data controllers and data processors and generally imposes increased requirements and potential penalties on companies, such as us, that offer goods or services to Data Subjects or monitor their behavior (including by companies based outside of Europe).
 Noncompliance can result in penalties of up to the greater of EUR 20 million, or 4% of global company revenues.
 Data Subjects also have the right to seek compensation for damages.
-EU member states may individually impose additional requirements and penalties regarding certain matters, such as employee personal data.
+Member states may individually impose additional requirements and penalties regarding certain matters, such as employee personal data.
+With respect to the personal data it protects, the GDPR requires, among other things, company accountability, consents from Data Subjects or other acceptable legal basis to process the personal data, breach notifications within 72 hours, data integrity and security, and fairness and transparency regarding the storage, use or other processing of the personal data.
+The GDPR also provides rights to Data Subjects relating notably to information, access, modification, erasure and transporting of the personal data.